RobertoPrevato/React-template/README.md

 ### Visiting the demo application
 The code of the React-template demo application is written in such a way to not require a running web server, in order to be visited.
-It is possible to open and test the demo application by opening the index.html inside the `httpdocs` directly in a browser.
+It is possible to open and test the demo application by opening the index.html inside the `httpdocs` directly in a browser, like shown in the below picture.
 [![Visiting without server](http://ugrose.com/content/demos/react-template/images/test-without-server.png)](http://ugrose.com/content/demos/react-template/images/test-without-server.png)

 In any case, it is recommended to work using a web server, to use a more realistic development environment.
 [![Visiting using web server](http://ugrose.com/content/demos/react-template/images/test-with-server.png)](http://ugrose.com/content/demos/react-template/images/test-with-server.png)

 The author's recommended way to quickly use a development web server, is to use the Python HttpServer module (requires Python 3 installed):
-`py 3 -m http.server 44660 (under Windows)`
+* `py 3 -m http.server 44660 (under Windows)`
-`python3 -m http.server 44660 (under Linux)`
+* `python3 -m http.server 44660 (under Linux)`

 ## Documentation
 Detailed documentation is available at the [wiki page](https://github.com/RobertoPrevato/React-template/wiki).